CDL Glossary

 TermOTR

-Over-the-road trucking: longer-distance driving that often keeps drivers away from home for multiple days or weeks.
+Over-the-road, or long-haul.
+Long-distance driving that keeps you away from home for days or weeks at a time.

 TermRegional Driving